 And for those of you who are grieving, feel free to use this anyway you’d like.
-You can send a link to this page, download the pdf and forward on to others, or print and hand it out.
+You can send a link to this page, sign up to download the pdf and forward on to others, or print and hand it out.
 You may also just want to use it as your own resource, taking what you like and leaving what you don’t, to share with your loved ones.

 Instead of offering ideas based only on my own experience I asked a broad network of people who’ve gone through profound loss for what helped and what didn’t help them.

-Below is a list of tangible ways to help, and even some things to avoid.
-But before delving into those please hear me, and all the other people who shared.
+Please hear me, and all the other people who shared.
 Let me repeat,

 THE SINGLE MOST IMPORTANT THING YOU CAN DO IS SHOW UP.
 Be there.
 And not just in the weeks after but a month, months and years down the road.